chenmc1/codonPreference/README.md

   * seaborn
   * matplotlib
   * numpy
+  * csv
-- software: tRNAscan-SE install via [here](http://lowelab.ucsc.edu/tRNAscan-SE/) and put into your path
+- software: tRNAscan-SE install via [here](http://lowelab.ucsc.edu/tRNAscan-SE/) and put it into your path
 ##
 Usage

 ```
-Usage: codonCount.py
+usage: wrapper.py [-h]
+                  [-organism {bacteria,eukaryotic,archaeal,mitochondrial}]
+                  genome_fastafile cds_fastafile reads_countfile outputDir

+corelation analysis on condon bias, tRNA gene copy number and expression level
+in the genome of your interest.

+positional arguments:
+  genome_fastafile      path/to/your/genome.fasta file, you must feed at least
+                        one genome.fasta file or multiple genome.fasta files,
+                        speperated by comma
+  cds_fastafile         path/to/your/cds.fasta file', you must feed at least
+                        one cds.fasta file or multiple genome.fasta files,
+                        speperated by comma
+  reads_countfile       path/to/your/reads_countfile, you must feed at least
+                        one reads_countfile or multiple reads_count files,
+                        speperated by comma
+  outputDir             path/to/your/output_directory

-arguments:
+optional arguments:
   -h, --help            show this help message and exit
-  '-i', "--infile", help = "path/to/your/cds.fasta file, you must feed at least one cds.fasta file or multiple cds.fasta files, speperated by comma without space"
-  '-o', "--outputDir", help="path/to/your/output_directory"
-  '-p', "--prefix", help="a few characters of prefix to tag your output result files, e.g. sample1_; multiple prefixes should be passed correspondingly with your multiple input files,spereted by comma without space"

-Usage: cor_tRNA_codon.py

-arguments:
-  '-i', "--genome_fastafile", help = "path/to/your/genome.fasta file, you must feed at least one genome.fasta file or multiple genome.fasta files, speperated by comma"
-  '-c', "--codoncount_file", help = "path/to/your/codoncount_file, the result file of step 1. you must feed at least one genome.fasta file or multiple genome.fasta files, speperated by comma"
-  '-o', "--outputDir", help = "path/to/your/output_directory"
+  -organism {bacteria,eukaryotic,archaeal,mitochondrial}
+                        Please specify the organism that you are searching
+                        tRNA in these four organsim types
+                        'bacteria','eukaryotic','archaeal','mitochondrial'.The
+                        default organsim is eukaryotic'

 ```